adiora/psitlite-demo/README.md

 > This repository contains a UI/UX demo version of the app.
 > Backend services and production APIs are intentionally removed and replaced with mock data to protect privacy and security.

+This repository is intended as a portfolio demonstration.

 ## Live App
-A production build of this app (with backend services enabled) is actively used by students.
+A production build of this app (with backend services enabled) is actively used by PSIT students.

  [![Website](https://img.shields.io/badge/Download-psitlite.space-007AFF?style=for-the-badge&logo=netlify&logoColor=white)](https://psitlite.space)